bevyengine/bevy-website/content/learn/book/intro/the-three-letters.md

 But by focusing on ECS as the heart of an engine (rather than a tacked on feature), we get significant benefits:

 - **Write fast, scalable code by default**:
-  - Most operations in games are of the form "look at each of these objects and do the same thing to them".
+  - Most operations in games take the shape of "look at each of these objects and do the same thing to them".
 Because of better [data locality], ECS architectures are much faster at iterating during these operations.
   - Non-ECS-by-default engines either don't receive these benefits at all, or require refactoring your data to use special-cased "fast path" APIs.
 In Bevy, everything is fast by default using a single, unified API.
 - **Engine code, game code, and library code all look the same**:
   - Because Bevy uses the same ECS API "everywhere" (including the engine itself), there is no line between "engine developer" and "app developer".
 Want to know how something in the engine works?
 Check the source!
 It will use the same patterns you're used to in your app code.